vijay1356/code_everyday/#day1/#1st_day.md

 *-2. https://youtu.be/t6zLJOCVqD0?si=wYsrIzGEbugZeuTj

-it contains only theory part
+it consists only theory part